Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Local Divergence and Discrepancy

-The first statement of \thmref{deviationmatching} states that even if an adversary specifies the matchings for all rounds, it is not possible to achieve a deviation of more than $\Oh(\sqrt{\log n})$ between the discrete and the continuous case (for fixed round and fixed node).
+The first statement of \thmref{deviationmatching} states that even if an adversary specifies the matchings for all rounds, it is not possible to achieve a deviation of more than $\Oh(\sqrt{\log n})$ between the discrete and the continuous cases (for a fixed round).
+As shown in \cite[Theorem~6.3]{FGS12}, for the $d$-dimensional torus, the deviation is at least $\Omega((\log n)^{1/(4d)})$ with probability $1-o(1)$, which means our bound of $\Oh(\sqrt{\log n})$ is almost tight.
+We continue with the proof of \thmref{deviationmatching}.